-As such, under the collateral maintenance provision practical expedient, the Company compares the contract value with the fair value of the collateral at the reporting date.
-When the fair value of the collateral is equal to or exceeds the contract value of the financial asset and the Company reasonably expects the counterparty to continue to replenish the collateral as necessary to meet the requirements of the contract, the practical expedient permits the Company to consider that the expectation of nonpayment of the contract value is zero.
-When the fair value of the collateral is less than the contract value of the financial assets, and the Company reasonably expects the counterparty to continue to replenish the collateral as necessary to replenish the collateral as necessary to meet the requirements of the contract value is zero.
-When the fair value of the contract to continue to replenish the collateral as necessary to meet the requirements of the contract value is zero.
+The Company elects to use the collateral maintenance provision practical expedient for contracts when the counterparty is contractually obligated to continue to fully replenish the collateral to meet the requirements of the contract and the Company reasonably expects the counterparty to continue to do so.
+The practical expedient permits the Company to consider that the expectation of nonpayment of the contract value is zero.
 When the fair value of the collateral is less than the contract value of the financial assets, and the Company reasonably expects the counterparty to continue to replenish the collateral as necessary to meet the requirements of the contract, the Company establishes an allowance for credit losses for the unsecured amount of the contract value.
 The allowance for credit losses on the financial asset is limited to the difference between the fair value of the collateral at the reporting date and the contract value of the financial assets.

-As a result of the above application, no allowance for credit losses has been made by the Company for these financial assets at December 31, 2022.
+As a result of the above application, no allowance for credit losses has been made by the Company for these financial assets at June 30, 2023.